-Students may request an Emergency Withdrawal when a non-academic emergency situation occurs, which prevents them from completing their coursework (e.g. severe medical problems, traumatic events) and when the timing or nature of the emergency prevents them from voluntarily withdrawing from their classes.
-Please read below for further details or view the complete Emergency Withdrawal Policy online.
-Application Forms are available in the Office of the Dean of Students.
+Students may request an Emergency Withdrawal when a non-academic emergency situation occurs that prevents them from completing their coursework (e.g., severe medical problems, traumatic events) and when the timing or nature of the emergency prevents them from voluntarily withdrawing from their classes.

 Emergency Withdrawals are subject to the following restrictions:

-- Students may request an Emergency Withdrawal in a maximum of two semesters of their enrollment at GSU.
+- Students may request an Emergency Withdrawal in a maximum of two semesters of their enrollment at Georgia State University.

 - Students may not request an Emergency Withdrawal after degree conferral.